spraakbanken/korp-frontend-sb/test/testcases.md

 https://spraakbanken.gu.se/korplabb/#?lang=sv&cqp=%5B%5D&corpus=rd-anf&search=word%7Cinkomstbortfall&reading_mode

+>Not sure if this test is good anymore, but check that all information is visible!

 - Follow link, we need a result view where the sidebar is very long
 - (You might have to make your browser window smaller for this one)
 - Select a word in the KWIC so that sidebar appears
-- Scroll down, when the sidebar hits the top of the window, a scrollbar should appear
+- ~~Scroll down, when the sidebar hits the top of the window, a scrollbar should appear~~
 - **Check that it is possible to view all info in the sidebar, dependency graph should be at the bottom**